Route-and-Reason: Scaling Large Language Model Reasoning with Reinforced Model Router: Introduction

+To fully unlock the potential of the \textit{Model Router}, we develop a staged reinforcement learning pipeline that progressively refines its decision-making capability.
+We decouple the joint training of the Decomposer and Allocator, two core LLMs, into an alternating iterative process, avoiding the non-differentiability and gradient blockage in end-to-end updates across multiple LLMs.
+This approach combines supervised fine-tuning on task-specific data with Group Relative Policy Optimization (GRPO) in a multi-stage pipeline, enabling stable and coordinated policy improvement through self-supervised feedback.
+The framework requires no additional human annotation and enhances adaptability in dynamic real-world scenarios.

-Extensive evaluations across 4 benchmarks validate the efficacy of our proposed framework.
-The results demonstrate a substantial reduction in inference costs while maintaining reasoning performance competitive with strong baseline methods.
-Specifically, R2-Reasoner reduces API costs by 86.85\%, while maintaining comparable accuracy and even improving average performance by 1.23\%, demonstrating particularly favorable cost-accuracy trade-offs.
+Extensive evaluations across 6 benchmarks validate the efficacy of our framework.
+The results demonstrate a substantial reduction in inference costs, achieving an 84.46\% decrease in API expenses while maintaining reasoning performance competitive with strong baseline methods and even improving average accuracy by 3.73\%.
+Additionally, we conduct further experiments to demonstrate that R2-Reasoner exhibits strong generalization, capable of directly adapting to previously unseen models.
+Moreover, our framework supports a flexible and controllable trade-off between accuracy and inference cost, enabling practical deployment across diverse budget scenarios.
 In summary, our key contributions are:

 \begin{itemize} \item We propose \textbf{R2-Reasoner}, a novel framework centered around a \textit{Reinforced Model Router} designed to efficiently scale LLM reasoning at test-time.
 This framework facilitates fine-grained, collaborative reasoning by decomposing complex tasks and strategically allocating subtasks across a diverse pool of heterogeneous models.